-Currently the largest operator of Greek cruise ships, Louis Cruises is based in Cypriot and offers a fleet of midsize second-hand vessels that vary significantly in design, layout and quality.
-They generally offer port-intensive itineraries at reasonable rates, but without all the high-tech amenities of North American cruise ships.
+Currently the largest operator of Greek cruise ships, Louis Cruises is based in Cyprus.
+Several of the company's ships have been moved to a new brand, Celestyal Cruises, and 2 others are on long term charter to Thomson Cruises.
+They generally offer port-intensive itineraries at reasonable rates, but without all the high-tech amenities of North Amer...

 |Ships Cruising: 12 Newest MSC Cruises Ship: MSC Preziosa|